 2. It would be great if government narrowed the composition of plastics used to make our throw-away packaging to just two or three and banned the use of mixed/unrecyclable components.
 This would make closing the ‘plastic cycle’ much more viable.

-3. International standards for plant-based bioplastics is essential if we are to understand what is meant by ‘compostability’.our plastic feedback
+3. International standards for plant-based bioplastics is essential if we are to understand what is meant by ‘compostability’.

 4. Persuading big industry to use their financial resources to innovate research into more ‘earth friendly’ packaging options.